• Peter Silberman, Board President

 Lukas is a PhD candidate in Music Theory at the Eastman School of Music and joins the faculty at the University of Nevada, Las Vegas in Fall 2024 as a full-time Lecturer in Music Theory.
 His research interests include the harmonic syntax of Maurice Duruflé’s diatonic modal works and semiotics in videogame and film music.
 His dissertation develops a harmonic analysis system for Duruflé by incorporating traditional Riemannian functional theory, functional mixture, the double-tonic complex, and principles of the French plainchant reform movement.
 Additionally, he has presented on the semiotic and leitmotivic expression of “home” in the music of The Legend of Zelda, stylistic juxtapositions of pop and jazz as indicators of authenticity in La La Land, and the incorporation of Isabella Leonarda’s trio sonatas into the counterpoint classroom.
 In 2023, Lukas was named a recipient of the Eastman School of Music’s Teaching Assistant Prize.
 As a pianist, organist, and choral conductor, Lukas has served in numerous positions, including full-time Music Director at Church of the Assumption (St. Paul, MN), Artistic Director of the Minnesota Center Chorale, and Assistant Conductor of the Oratorio Society of Minnesota.

-• Nathan Lam, Member-at-large
+• Jacob Eichhorn, Member-at-large

-• Stephanie Venturino, Member-at-large
+• Hanisha Kulothparan, Member-at-large

 Theory and Practice Staff